-Take a Dip Anytime: Explore The 5 Best Hot Springs in Colorado to Get Your Soak On
+Take a Dip Anytime: Explore The 5 Best Hot Springs in Colorado for a Relaxing Soak

 5 Best Hot Springs in Colorado

-Whether you are a local or visiting for vacation or holiday, these five hot springs were specifically selected because they are easy to access year-round.
+Whether you are a local or visiting for vacation or a holiday, these five hot springs were specifically selected because they are easy to access year-round.

 We use to live in Colorado, and these are our top five favorites!

 1. Ouray Hot Springs, Ouray

 Located in Ouray, Colorado, the Ouray Hot Springs sit in a valley surrounded by mountains.